MicrosoftDocs/CordovaDocs/cordovadocs/2015/security/best-practices.md

+---
-<properties pageTitle="Understand Cordova platform security"
+title: "Understand Cordova platform security"
-  description="Cordova platform and app security" services="" documentationCenter="" authors="clantz" />
+author: "jmatthiesen"
+ms.prod: "visual-studio-dev14"
+ms.author: "jmatthiesen"
+---

 #Cordova platform security features
 Security is a very broad topic that covers a number of different aspects of an app's lifecycle.
 Securing an app often represents a number of tradeoffs and key decisions.
 Like the web, Cordova is a very open platform and as a result it does not force you down a specific path that will always guarantee a secure app.
 Instead provides a set of tools that you can use to lock down your app as appropriate.
 A forced lockdown approach can block critical scenarios and thus tends to have undesired results.